Kaal (2005 film): Plot

-The remaining group members figure out that Riya is dead and try to pull her body out from the well, while Dev suddenly notices that Kaali does not have a reflection in the well's water.
+The remaining group members figure out that Riya is dead and try to pull her body out of the well, while Dev suddenly notices that Kaali does not have a reflection in the well's water.
 Terrified by this, Dev makes an excuse to send Kaali away by asking him to gather some timbers which can be used to perform Riya's final rites.
 During this time, he checks all the videos which had been recorded by Vishal and notices that Kaali is not visible in any of them.
-Dev immediately realizes that the story Kaali told them earlier is true and that he is in fact the ghost of the tour guide mentioned in the story.
+Dev immediately realizes that the story Kaali told them earlier is true and that Kaali is the tour guide mentioned in the story.
 Dev shows the videos to Krish and Ishika, proving to them that Kaali is a ghost and is indeed responsible for all the mysterious deaths happening in the jungle.
 They decide to escape the jungle once and for all.
 Kaali returns to the well with timbers and upon finding nobody there, he realizes that the trio have run away.

-Flashbacks reveal that the villagers did not kill Kaali but instead, took him to the core area where he was brutally beaten up and then thrown in front of a hungry tiger that mauled him to death.
+Flashbacks reveal that the villagers did not kill Kaali but instead, took him to the core area where he was brutally thrashed and then thrown in front of a hungry tiger that mauled him to death.
 The story shifts back to present day where Kaali’s ghost now standing by the well, expresses his immense anger and hatred for tourists who come to the jungle to hunt wild animals and disrupt their well being without any regrets.
-This is the sole reason why he misleads and then kills tourists.
+This is the sole reason why he misleads and kills tourists who come to the jungle.

-Krish, Dev and Ishika experience several attempts on their lives on their way out of the jungle, apparently arranged by Kaali, but finally manage to reach the road where Bagga and Khan arrive in a jeep, driving them away from the jungle.
+Krish, Dev and Ishika experience several attempts on their lives on their way out of the jungle, arranged by Kaali but finally manage to reach the road where Bagga and Khan arrive in a jeep and successfully drive them away from the jungle.

-Some time later, Krish who is now fully aware of what caused those mysterious deaths in that jungle, successfully completes his report in which, he deems the deaths as a result of tiger attacks.
-He reluctantly decides not to disclose the real cause of those deaths to anyone since no one will believe him but instead credits Kaali as the main contributor to the report.
+Sometime later, Krish who is now fully aware of what caused those mysterious deaths in that jungle, successfully completes his report in which he deems the deaths to be the result of tiger attacks.
+He reluctantly decides not to disclose the real cause of those deaths because he knows no one will believe him.
+Instead he credits Kaali as the main contributor to the report.
 Meanwhile in the jungle, Kaali encounters a new group of tourists and has one of them killed by a truck.